 How your ATAR is calculated

 The ATAR system and how your final scores are calculated can be very confusing for the uninformed student.
 However, I’m here today to make that easy on you and explain how your ATAR is calculated!
-I’ve included a video here but you can
+I’ve included a video here but you can scroll past and read the quick explanation if you like!

 There are a few different components that make up your ATAR: SAC and exam scores, raw Study Scores, scaled Study Scores, your aggregate score and finally your ATAR itself.
 These things can all sound a bit alien if you haven’t heard of them before, so let’s break it down.